deankoch/UYRW_data/markdown/rswat.md

 NOTE: an environment `.rswat` is initialized here (overwriting anything with that name).
-It stores file data and lookup tables, and only the functions in this chunk should be touching it.
+It stores file data and lookup tables, and only the functions in the chunk below should be touching it.
 Eventually I will make this a package so it’s properly hidden

 The I/O interface functions work by scanning the files listed in ‘file.cio’, tabulating their white-space delineated fields, then